bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 However, wait a minute.
 If the token is invalid, there is no current way of resetting the widget again, so the user is not able to resubmit the form.
-Let's fix this:
+Let's fix this.

 ### Resetting the token on error

-Luckily for us, the widget has a `reset` function which resets it, and we can call it through an Elm port.
+Luckily for us, the widget has a `reset` function and we can call it through an Elm port.
 Let's edit the `Ports` module and add a new outgoing port: